Sausage sandwich

 A sausage sandwich is a sandwich containing cooked sausage.
 It may consist of an oblong bread roll such as a baguette or ciabatta roll, and sliced or whole links of sausage, such as hot or sweet Italian sausage, Polish sausage, German sausage (knackwurst, weisswurst, bratwurst, bockwurst), North African merguez, andouille or chorizo.
-Popular toppings include mustard, brown sauce, ketchup, BBQ sauce, steak sauce, peppers, onions, sauerkraut, chili, and salsa.
+Popular toppings include mustard, brown sauce, ketchup, barbecue sauce, steak sauce, peppers, onions, sauerkraut, chili, and salsa.

 United Kingdom

 In the UK, sausage sandwiches ("sausage sarnie" or "butty" in English slang, or "piece 'n' sausage" in Scottish English) can typically be found in British cafes and roadside food stalls.

 Although a breakfast favourite, it may be purchased and consumed at any time of the day.
 Popular combinations are sausage and bacon, sausage and egg, sausage and fried onions, and sausage and tomato.

-Sausages are often served in a bread roll or hot dog bun, especially at barbecues.
+Sausages are often served in a bread roll, finger roll or in colloquial and everyday language a hot dog bun, especially at barbecues.
 In the North East they are often served in a stottie cake.

 In Scotland, a Lorne sausage may be substituted and is usually served in a morning roll or bap.

+Ireland

+In Ireland, large amounts of Tomato ketchup may be added in order to enhance the flavour of the sandwich, however other sauces may also be used.

 Australia and New Zealand

-In Australia and New Zealand, a variety is frequently sold at school fetes and other fundraising activities.
+In Australia and New Zealand, a variety is frequently sold at school fêtes and other fundraising activities.
 The sausage is cooked on a barbecue grill in an outdoor area and served with grilled onions on a single, folded slice of bread with tomato or barbecue sauce.
 The activity is commonly known as a "sausage sizzle".
-As well as fetes, fundraisers and markets, in recent years it has become common for "sausage sizzles" to be regularly held outside major retailers on weekends (often for charitable causes) such as Bunnings, The Warehouse or Harvey Norman.
+As well as fêtes, fundraisers and markets, in recent years it has become common for "sausage sizzles" to be regularly held outside major retailers on weekends (often for charitable causes) such as Bunnings, The Warehouse or Harvey Norman.
 Sausage sizzles organised by community groups are also common at election polling places, where sausage sandwiches are colloquially known as "democracy sausages".

-In the majority of states of Australia, such as New South Wales, Queensland, Western Australia and Tasmania, the sausages sold in a single piece of bread at a sausage sizzle are known as 'sausage sandwiches'.
-However, elsewhere, such as Victoria and South Australia, these are known as 'sausage in bread' and a sausage sandwich refers to a sandwich made with two slices of bread, a chopped up sausage (often cold), and tomato sauce or chutney.
+In the majority of states of Australia, such as New South Wales, Queensland, and Western Australia, the sausages sold in a single piece of bread at a sausage sizzle are known as 'sausage sandwiches'.
+However, elsewhere, such as Tasmania, Victoria and South Australia, these are known as 'sausage in bread' and a sausage sandwich refers to a sandwich made with two slices of bread, a chopped up sausage (often cold), and tomato sauce or chutney.